-EGS 100 Fundamentals of Engineering Design
+Fundamentals of Engineering Design 2 CR

 The course employs fundamentals of geometry and engineering design to acquaint students with various disciplines of engineering.
-The course will utilize an engineering graphics component throughout the semester (freehand and CAD).
+The course will utilize an engineering graphics component throughout the semester (freehand and Pro-Engineer).
 It will include two engineering modules (chemical and mechanical).
-In addition to freehand sketching and instrumental drawing, the students are also introduced to AUTOCAD.
+In addition to freehand sketching and instrumental drawing, the students are also introduced to Pro-Engineer.
 Students may receive credits for both EGS 101 and this course.

-1 hour lecture/3 hours lab.
+1 hour lecture/2 hours lab.
 Prerequisite: MAT 100 or equivalent

-EGS 101 Engineering Graphics 2 CR
+Engineering Graphics

-The course is designed to familiarize students with technical drawing and design, orthographic projections, perspective, freehand sketching, instrumental drawing, tolerance, sectional views, descriptive geometry.
-Students are introduced to AUTOCAD mid-semester and perform some projects using this software.
+The course is designed to familiarize students with technical drawing and design, orthographic projections, perspective, freehand sketching, instrumental drawing, tolerance, sectional views, and descriptive geometry.
+Students are introduced to Pro-Engineer mid-semester and perform some projects using this software.

 1 hour lecture/2 hours lab.

-Prerequisite: MAT 100 or MAT 106
+Prerequisite: MAT 100 or equivalent.